bauwenst/TkTkT/README.md

 ## Features
 ### Supported tokenisers
 All subword tokenisers are defined under `tktkt.models`.
-Many of these can be instantiated without much background knowledge using the builders in `tktkt.builders`.
+Many of these can be instantiated without much background knowledge using the builders in `tktkt.factories`.
 Also, **any HuggingFace tokeniser** can be wrapped into a TkTkT tokeniser, and **any TkTkT tokeniser** can be wrapped into a HuggingFace tokeniser.

 Currently, the package implements: